katjad/javascript101-handbook/careers.md

 Become a loss leader and do some free / low paid freelance projects for experience.
 Do a project for a non-profit organisation.
 Get an internship.
 Any thing to demostrate that you have some commerical experience.

-Show an interest in other programming languages as well.
+Show an interest in other programming languages and technology.

 Contribute to open source projects such as our own.